 Image via Flickr by F.D.
 Richards

 The one thing you don’t want growing in your home is mold, this will require you to call a Mold Remediation service.
 But the good news is that certain houseplants can absorb mold spores.
 For example, the peace lily plant absorbs the mold spores through its leaves and then uses the spores as food once it circulates through the roots.
 These types of plants are perfect for bathrooms and other high-humidity areas of your home.
 If you do find mold in your home, it’s important that you immediately call a local restoration company says Montrose’s Valley Restoration & Construction.

 Take Care of the Soil

 While some houseplants can help with mold growth, you do have to be vigilant about the soil that the plants are growing in because untended soil can grow mold.
-As long as you water your plants properly, use sterile soil, and make sure your plants are in a well-lit area, you should be fine.
+As long as you water your plants properly, with branded bottled water use sterile soil, and make sure your plants are in a well-lit area, you should be fine.